ccarrero-sf/cortex_agents_summit/README.md

 ## Step 2: Setup Unstructured Data Tools to be Used by the Agent

-We are going to be using a Snowflake Notebook to setup the Tools that will be used by the Snowflake Cortex Agents API.
+We are going to be using a Snowflake Notebook to set up the Tools that will be used by the Snowflake Cortex Agents API.
 Open the Notebook and follow each of the cells.

-Select the Notebook that you have available in your Snowflake account in the Git Repositories:
+Select the Notebook that you have available in your Snowflake account within the Git Repositories:

 ![image](img/1_create_notebook.png)

-Give a name to the notebook and run it in a Container using CPUs.
+Give the notebook a name and run it in a Container using CPUs.

 ![image](img/2_run_on_container.png)

-you can run the entire Notebook and check each one of the cells.
+you can run the entire Notebook and check each of the cells.
 This is the explanation for Unstructured Data section.

-Thanks to the GIT integration done in the previous step, the PDF and IMAGE files that we are going to be used have been already copied into your Snowflake account.
-We are using two sets of documents, one for bike and other for ski and images for both.
+Thanks to the GIT integration done in the previous step, the PDF and IMAGE files that we are going to be using have already been copied into your Snowflake account.
+We are using two sets of documents, one for bikes and other for skis and images for both.

 Check the content of the directory with documents (PDF and JPEG).
-Note this is an internal staging area but it could also be an external S3 location, so there is no need to really copy the PDFs into Snowflake.
+Note that this is an internal staging area but it could also be an external S3 location, so there is no need to actually copy the PDFs into Snowflake.

 ```SQL
 SELECT * FROM DIRECTORY('@DOCS');